python-cn/flask-slackbot/README.rst

 Trap
 ------------
-If you don't set a trigger word, and your callback server return some text to slack, there would be a callback hell.
+If you have not set a trigger word, and your callback server return some text to slack, there would be a callback hell.
 You know like ping pong, and then turn into an infinite loop.

 .. |Build Status| image:: https://travis-ci.org/halfcrazy/flask-slackbot.svg?branch=master
    :target: https://travis-ci.org/halfcrazy/flask-slackbot